-The employee can terminate the contract with just cause in the cases specified in the law, in which case he/she will be entitled to receive compensation.
+The employee can terminate the contract with just cause in the cases specified in the law, in which case she/he will be entitled to receive compensation.

-Regardless of the existence of just cause, the employee can terminate the employment contract with prior notice of 30 or 60 days, depending on whether the contract lasted for less than two years, respectively.
+Regardless of the existence of just cause, the employee can terminate the employment contract with prior notice of 30 or 60 days, depending on whether the contract lasted for less than or more than two years, respectively.